causalMedAnalysis/rwrlite/README.md

 ## References

-- Wodtke GT, Zhou X, and Elwert F. Causal Mediation Analysis.
+- Wodtke GT and Zhou X. Causal Mediation Analysis.
 In preparation.

 ## Also See